Admiral’s Cup

 4/19-4/20

 Five NUST sailors went out to beautiful Boston for Boston University’s George Morris Trophy on the Charles River.
 With a strong Saturday of sailing (including a bullet for Cole Abbott and Grace Gormley) Sunday’s racing was cancelled due to high wind, leaving our sailors with a day to explore Boston and watch the Red Sox!
-“With the challenging conditions of the Charles I felt healthy competitive pressure to grow my confidence on the water,” said freshman Charlie Crowell.
+“With the challenging conditions of the Charles I felt healthy competitive pressure to grow my confidence on the water,” said freshman Charlie Crowell, second from left.
 “I am from Cape Cod, so to be able to compete so close to home, and then explore Boston with my friends on the team was a real treat.”
 Thanks to BU for hosting!

 Laker Showdown